-\ Alternatives 2 and 3:

-- Index entries typically much smaller than data records.
+- Alternatives 2 and 3: - "<k, one or more rids of records with search key k>" - Index entries contain rids which are typically much smaller than data records.
 So, better than Alternative 1 with large data records, especially if search keys are small.
-(Portion of index structure used in direct search is much smaller than with Alternative 1.
-Easier to search and update) - Alternative 3 more compact than Alternative 2, but leads to variable-sized data entries even if search keys are of fixed length.
+(More records per leaf node) - Alternative 3 more compact than Alternative 2, but leads to variable-sized data entries even if search keys are of fixed length.
+More complicated.